-Zeroing the RSA signature bytes: driver loads.
-Zeroing certificate signatures: fails.
-Truncating the PKCS#7 structure: fails.
-Changing WIN_CERTIFICATE revision: fails.
-Changing certificate type: fails.
-Removing the timestamp: fails.
-Backdating the timestamp: fails.
-Corrupting certificate data: fails.
-Corrupting the authenticode hash: fails.
+Zeroing the RSA signature bytes in EncryptedDigest: the driver loads without error.
+Every other mutation causes a load failure.
+Zeroing certificate signatures fails.
+Truncating the PKCS#7 structure fails.
+Changing the WIN_CERTIFICATE revision field fails.
+Changing the certificate type field fails.
+Stripping the timestamp countersignature fails.
+Backdating the timestamp fails.
+Corrupting certificate data fails.
+Corrupting the authenticode hash fails.

 bool mutZeroEncryptedDigest(BYTE* pkcs7, DWORD len) {